GlitchyZorua/windows93-code-archive/Win9Arc/Scripts/Apps/GlitchyZorua/README.txt

- this is where apps created by jacob goes.
+ this is where apps created by gzorua goes.